guardian/service-catalogue/packages/repocop/README.md

 See the [Grafana dashboard](https://metrics.gutools.co.uk/d/2uaV8PiIz/repocop?orgId=1) for a definition of the rules and how they are met.

-Migration history is held in the `packages/common/prisma/migrations` directory in this repository and the `_prisma_migrations` table in the database.

-For more details, see the [Prisma Migrations](../common/README.md).

 ## Running RepoCop locally

 Prerequisites: